-- Standards and requirements for different types of organizations
+Standards and requirements for different types of organizations

-- Penalties for non-compliance
+Penalties for non-compliance

-- Strategies for implementing accessibility measures
+Strategies for implementing accessibility measures

-- Best practices for making video and web content accessible
+Best practices for making video and web content accessible

-- Tools and resources for creating a roadmap to accessibility
+Tools and resources for creating a roadmap to accessibility

 Aimed at eliminating obstacles that might prevent a person from fully participating in all aspects of society because of his or her disability, the AODA regulates accessibility standards for government and business sectors within Ontario.
 The accessibility requirements affect five different areas of business: customer service, employment, information and communications, transportation, and design of public spaces.

 The AODA is a progressive, widespread law that calls for a giant overhaul of the Ontarian infrastructure.
-In order to make the accessibility requirements more feasible to implement, the AODA instated a series of compliance deadlines.
+In order to make the accessibility requirements more feasible to implement, the AODA established a series of compliance deadlines.

 The cumulative deadlines implicate government agencies first, with requirements trickling down to small private sector businesses over time.
 This allows businesses with fewer resources more time to plan for compliance.